kevin m. rowe

 - Photography & Fieldwork Working class documentation, urban + rural exploration

-- minmem A minimalist journaling app with mood tagging and privacy-first design
+- minmem Minimalist journaling app with mood tagging and privacy-first design

 - invisible city press Printing and distribution of poetic material

-- Taller Cero Low-tech print studio utilising letterpress and mimeography
+- Taller Cero Lo-fi print studio utilising letterpress and mimeography

 - antigallery Pop-up arts events + errant wayfaring gallery imagining an artistic ecology without capitalists

-- unexpectED Collaborative learning, radical pedagogy, and community building
+- Workshops Collaborative learning, radical pedagogy, and community building

-- the anarchive A carefully curated anarchist starter pack + digital garden
+- the anarchive Carefully curated anarchist starter pack + link hive

 - The 404 Commons A BBS-inspired, decentrailised web architecture for drift-based publishing, where pages are seeds, and discovery replaces the feed